juniorvigneault/sex/journal.md

  I think this is all for now tbh.
 I wrote all day and I' so tired.
 I think evrything is there for now.
 I will maybe try to write tomorrow about other things (I have a couple notes I want to dive deeper into).

  Bye.

+ MDM quick notes:

+ - boobs should be less volatile, still move but more static.
+ - The nipples should be more important?
+ - Soft bodies seem like a good avenue?
+ - Change the design to something a bit more 2D - like maybe the boobs are like mountains at the bottom
+ - Zero Gravity for this one?
+ -